unoplatform/nuget.updater/README.md

 ## Acknowledgments

-This repository is a fork of nventive's NuGet Updater.
+This repository is a fork of [nventive's NuGet Updater](https://github.com/nventive/NuGet.Updater) and [build tools](https://github.com/nventive/nventive-Build-Tools).